Inflectra/rapise-documentation/docs/Guide/breakpoints.md

 ## Viewing and Removing Breakpoints

-Once you need to view all breakpoints, while in [Source Editor](source_editor.md), choose *Edit / Show All Breakpoints*.
+Once you need to view all breakpoints, while in [Source Editor](source_editor.md), choose `Edit > Show All Breakpoints`.

-If you need to get rid from all breakpoints, choose *Edit / Remove All Breakpoints*.
+If you need to get rid from all breakpoints, choose `Edit > Remove All Breakpoints`.

 ![All Breakpoints](img/breakpoints_show_remove_all_breakpoints.png)